-You build a CrewAI or LangGraph router with three specialists: a “code agent,” a “test agent,” and a “docs agent.”
+You build a router with three specialists — a code_agent, a test_agent, and a docs_agent.
 You submit “Write a unit test for the authentication module.”
-The router sends it to the docs agent, which produces a Markdown README about authentication.
-Or in an AutoGen setup, a “database migration” task routes to the general-purpose assistant instead of the migration specialist, which runs ALTER TABLE directly on the production connection instead of generating a migration file.
-Routing misfires waste tokens, produce wrong output, and — in worst cases — trigger the wrong side effects with the wrong tools.
+The router sends it to the docs agent, which writes a Markdown README about authentication.
+Or in an AutoGen setup, a “database migration” task routes to the general-purpose assistant instead of the migration specialist, and that agent runs ALTER TABLE directly on the production connection instead of generating a migration file.
+Routing misfires waste tokens, produce wrong output, and — in the worst cases — fire the wrong side effects with the wrong tools.

 Common causes